jupyter/jupyter_client/docs/kernels.rst

 To see the available kernel specs, run::

-    ipython kernelspec list
+    jupyter kernelspec list

 To start the terminal console or the Qt console with a specific kernel::

-    ipython console --kernel bash
+    jupyter console --kernel bash
-    ipython qtconsole --kernel bash
+    jupyter qtconsole --kernel bash

-To use different kernels in the notebook, select a different kernel from the dropdown menu in the top-right of the UI.
+The notebook offers you the available kernels in a dropdown menu from the 'New' button.